joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 ### Possible Accessibility Levels

-`public` means anybody can get to it. `protected` means only code in this class and in classes inheriting from this class can get to it. `private` means nobody outside this class can get to it. `internal` is the default if you omit anything and means that code inside the same package can access it, but code outside the package can't, even if we inhereit from the class.
+`public` means anybody can get to it. `protected` means only code in this class and in classes inheriting from this class can get to it. `private` means nobody outside this class can get to it. `internal` is the default if you omit anything and means that code inside the same package can access it, but code outside the package can't, even if we inherit from the class.

 We use `public` to expose those bits of our code that the system we're integrating with will need to interact with.
 It is generally assumed that when a method is `public`, it is going to get called at some point.
 It is very common that a class will have many non-public methods that do the actual detailed work, but only a few public methods that expose a sort of black box of functionality for other code to make use of.
 If methods are `public` that don't need to be, it will confuse programmers trying to make use of your class.